 Generally, anyone who has had sexual contact with another person, regardless of the partner’s gender.
 Sexual contact includes genital skin to skin contact, intimate body fluid contact, and/or vaginal, anal, or oral contact.
 Testing will be tapered to the individual’s probable risk.
-If you are unsure of your risk, schedule an information session with a “Peer Sexual Health Educator” at the Self Care Center (650-3400).
+If you are unsure of your risk, schedule an information session with a “Peer Sexual Health Educator” with the Prevention & Wellness program by calling 650-7557.
 Many STIs cause no symptoms, so feeling fine does not mean you are free from STIs.
 Consistent condom use can decrease the chance of acquiring an STI, but cannot protect completely against all STIs.

 How would I know if my partner has an STI?